Pay during furlough

 - employer contributions to the employee's pension

-- employer National Insurance (NI) contributions
+- employer National Insurance (NI) or tax contributions

 Topping up wages to 100%